j.tools

 Market Capprice × circulating supplyToday's traded value

-FDVprice × max supplyValue if every coin were unlocked
+FDVprice × total supplyValue if every coin were unlocked

-FDV stands for Fully Diluted Valuation.
+FDV stands for fully diluted valuation.
 Many projects keep a chunk of their tokens locked for the team, investors, or future rewards.
 Those coins are not yet on the open market, so they do not count toward circulating supply.
+A simple example: a token at $0.10 with 1 billion coins circulating has a market cap of $100 million.
+If the same project has a total supply of 10 billion held back in vesting, the FDV lands at $1 billion.
 When a wide gap exists between market cap and FDV, expect future unlocks that can dilute current holders.

 Where to check it and what to do next